thorlindberg/thesis/dissertation/6-3 relatedwork-projects.md

 {"break":true}

-*a.&emsp;TSON: JSON with language-specific type-safety*
+{"sub":"TSON: JSON with language-specific type-safety"}

 Developed by {"cite":"miou2019tson"} this project proposes a syntax for declaring explicitly typed property values in the JSON format.
 These types correspond to types from the C# programming language.
 This is a simple approach to a syntactical extension of the JSON specification, but it also transform the data itself to a format only reflecting types in one specific language or langauges that may declare types in an identical manner.
 As such it reduces the scope of JSON to a point where its users would likely be better served by an entirely new format.